North Texas vs. San Diego State prediction, odds, spread: 2025 New Mexico Bowl picks from proven model

 Teams looking to finish their season on a high note meet when the North Texas Mean Green battle the San Diego State Aztecs in the 2025 New Mexico Bowl on Saturday.
 UNT, who lost head coach Eric Morris to Oklahoma State, is coming off a 34-21 loss to Tulane in the American Conference Championship Game, while San Diego State finished its regular season with a 23-17 two-overtime loss at New Mexico on Nov.
 28. The Mean Green (11-2), who finished tied for first in the American at 7-1, have won six of their last seven games.
 The Aztecs (9-3), who finished in a four-way tie for the Mountain West title, are 2-2 in their last four games.
 Star North Texas quarterback Drew Mestemaker is playing in this game before then deciding on his future plans.
 SDSU starting quarterback Jayden Denegal (shoulder) had surgery recently and will not play.

 Kickoff from University Stadium in Albuquerque, N.M., is at 5:45 p.m.
 ET.
-The Mean Green are 6.5-point favorites in the latest North Texas vs. San Diego State odds, while the over/under for total points scored is 52.5 via SportsLine consensus.
+The Mean Green are 7.5-point favorites in the latest North Texas vs. San Diego State odds, while the over/under for total points scored is 53.5 via SportsLine consensus, down three points from the opening line.
 Before making any North Texas vs. San Diego State picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: